NASCAR 75: Car evolution includes stock, wings, safety. EV? - NewsBreak

 NASCAR 75: Car evolution includes stock, wings, safety.
 EV?

-NASCAR’s next 75 years almost certainly will include at least a partially electric vehicle turning laps at Daytona International Speedway .
+Daytona Beach, Fla.
+(AP) — NASCAR’s next 75 years almost certainly will include at least a partially electric vehicle turning laps at Daytona International Speedway.

 It’s unfathomable to some, unconscionable to others.